thisisandreeeee/unicorn-data-science/README.md

 # unicorn-data-science
-This repository contains useful resources for the (aspiring) unicorn data scientist.
+This repository contains useful articles and papers for the (aspiring) unicorn data scientist.
+Unlike other `awesome-xyz` repositories, this does not consolidate software tools or libraries; only reading materials.

 Pull requests are welcome!
 See [Contributing](./CONTRIBUTING.md).